lhakso/calibr8/README.md

 # 🎯 Calibr8: Prediction Tracking & Calibration Analysis

-A full-stack web application for tracking predictions and improving calibration using Django REST Framework, Google Gemini AI, and modern web technologies.
+A full-stack web application for tracking predictions and improving calibration using Django REST Framework, Google Gemini AI, and javascript, css frontend.
 Deployed on Azure with full containerization support.

 ---

-## 1) Executive Summary
+## 1) Summary

 ### Problem
-People make predictions constantly in daily life and professional settings, but rarely track their accuracy or learn from their mistakes.
-This leads to overconfidence, poor decision-making, and a lack of metacognitive awareness.
-Professionals in fields like data science, finance, and project management need a systematic way to track and improve their probabilistic reasoning.
+A few weeks ago I had watched a video on how people make predictions constantly in daily life and professional settings, but rarely track their accuracy or learn from their mistakes.
+This leads to overconfidence, poor decision-making, and a lack of awareness.
+I wanted a way to track my own predictions, see how well-calibrated I am, and get insights on how to improve.

 ### Solution
 Calibr8 is a web-based prediction tracking platform that allows users to:
 - Record predictions with confidence levels (0-100%)
 - Mark predictions as resolved with actual outcomes
 - Analyze calibration quality through Brier scores and visual calibration charts
-- Receive AI-powered insights about prediction patterns using Google's Gemini API
 - Track historical performance and identify areas for improvement

 The system provides immediate feedback on calibration quality, helping users become better forecasters through quantitative analysis and personalized AI recommendations.